When Every Second Counts, Know Exactly Where to Turn

 0

-Other digital stroke referral systems currently operating in South Bengaluru
+Digital referral systems in South Bengaluru before this

 This platform is designed for two groups who play different roles in the stroke care pathway — but both need fast, structured access to the right resources.